Statistical Guarantees for Local Spectral Clustering on Random Neighborhood Graphs: Negative Result

-Theorem~\ref{thm:ppr_lb} is stated with respect to a particular hard case, where the density clusters are rectangular subsets of $\Reals^2$.
-We chose this setting to make the theorem simple to state, and our results are generalizable to $\Reals^d$ and to non-rectangular clusters.
-Moreover, although we state our lower bound with respect to PPR run on a neighborhood graph, the conclusion is likely to hold for a much broader class of spectral clustering algorithms.
-In the proof of Theorem~\ref{thm:ppr_lb}, we rely heavily on the fact that when $\epsilon^2$ is sufficiently greater than $\sigma/\rho$, the normalized cut of $\Cset^{(1)}$ will be much larger than that of $\mathcal{L}$.
-In this case, not merely PPR but any algorithm that approximates the minimum normalized cut is unlikely to recover $\Cset^{(1)}$.
-In particular, local spectral clustering algorithms based on truncated random walks \citet{spielman2013}, global spectral clustering algorithms \citet{shi00}, and $p$-Laplacian based spectral embeddings \citet{hein2010} all have provable upper bounds on the normalized cut of cluster they output, and thus we expect that they would all fail to estimate $\Cset^{(1)}$.
+We make a couple of remarks. \begin{itemize} \item Theorem~\ref{thm:ppr_lb} is stated with respect to a particular hard case, where the density clusters are rectangular subsets of $\Reals^2$.
+We chose this setting to make the theorem simple to state, and our results are generalizable to $\Rd$ and to non-rectangular clusters.
+Technically, the rectangles $\mc{C}^{(0)},\mc{C}^{(1)},\mc{C}^{(2)}$ are not $\sigma$-expansions due to their sharp corners.
+To fix this, one can simply modify these sets to have appropriately rounded corners, and our lower bound arguments do not need to change significantly, subject to some additional bookkeeping.
+Thus we ignore this technicality in our subsequent discussion.

+\item Although we state our lower bound with respect to PPR run on a neighborhood graph, the conclusion is likely to hold for a much broader class of spectral clustering algorithms.
+In the proof of Theorem~\ref{thm:ppr_lb}, we rely heavily on the fact that when $\epsilon^2$ is sufficiently greater than $\sigma/\rho$, the normalized cut of $\mc{C}^{(1)}$ will be much larger than that of $\mc{L}$.
+In this case, not merely PPR but any algorithm that approximates the minimum normalized cut is unlikely to recover $\mc{C}^{(1)}$.
+In particular, local spectral clustering methods that are based on truncated random walks \citep{spielman2013}, global spectral clustering algorithms \citep{shi00}, and $p$-Laplacian based spectral embeddings \citep{hein2010} all have provable upper bounds on the normalized cut of cluster they output, and thus we expect that they would all fail to estimate $\mc{C}^{(1)}$. \end{itemize}